Methods

 Building Use Types

 As discussed previously, a primary unit of analysis in this research is the megaparcel, a parcel layer whose attributes have been dissolved based upon its geometry.
 Each megaparcel is assigned a building type according to its use and construction design.
-The building type categories are based on use codes as assigned by the County Assessor and standardized by MTC.
+The building type categories are based on use codes as assigned by the County Assessor.

 CCSC researchers reclassified building types into 7 main categories of megaparcels (which include multiple overlapping parcels that are co-located or “stacked” within the same building, such as condominiums).